ChristopherLu/chrislu.github.io/_pages/vacancies.md

 ---
 ## **POSTDOC POSITION**

-I have one PostDoc position in scaling visual language models to resource-constrained platforms.
+I have one PostDoc opening in scaling visual language models to resource-constrained platforms.
 Please contact me with your publication list and latest CV.

 ---
 ## **PHD POSITION**

-I constantly recruit 1-2 PhD students at UCL.
+I constantly recruit 1-2 PhD students every year.
 Please contact me if you are interested.

 ---
 ## **VISITOR POSITION**